williamgilpin/travel/japan notes.md

 ### Shinjuku
 Don Quijote Shinjuku
++ This is near a slightly seedy "Red Light" district, although it is still reasonably safe to go here at night
-"Red Light" district has good late night coffee shops
++ +  A lot of good late night pastry/coffee shops in this area
 + Bicqlo store
 + Sumitomo Building free observation deck
-++ This has bad lighting/glare at night that makes it hard to see/take photos
++ + This has bad lighting/glare at night that makes it hard to see/take photos
 + Tokyo Government building North Observation Deck: 9:30 a.m. - 10:30 p.m.
 + Owl cafe